Nagaram (2008 film): Plot

 Right is a noted riotous in the city but is more known for his good deeds.
-He works as a henchman to a big-time mafia leader Qaasim Bhai that uses Right & his gang as professional killers.
-ACP Chowdhary a sheer cop believes in cosmic law by eliminating criminals.
-Navya is a Ph.D. student who makes research on criminals.
-So, she enters into Right's life from there onwards a dramatic change rises in his life and they fall in love.
+He works as a henchman to a big-time mafia leader, Qaasim Bhai, who uses Right and his gang as professional killers.
+ACP Chowdhary, a sheer cop, believes in cosmic law by eliminating criminals.
+Navya is a Ph.D. student who researches criminals.
+So, she enters Right's life, and from there onwards, a dramatic change arises in his life, and they fall in love.
 As an eventual result, a brawl arises between Right and Qaasim.
-Moreover, Right kills Kaasim's son Nazaar Bhai.
-But unfortunately, Right's henchmen Balu also dies in the contest which evokes the Right and he surrenders to Chowdary, who gives him a chance to reform.
-After some time, Chowdhary has moved away by Qaasim, and a corrupt ACP in his place.
+Moreover, Right kills Kaasim's son, Nazaar Bhai.
+Still, unfortunately, Right's henchman, Balu, dies in the contest, which evokes Right, and he surrenders to Chowdary, who gives him a chance to reform.
+After some time, Qaasim moved away Chowdhary, and a corrupt ACP in his place.
 These brutal slaughters Right's team, including his sister Lavanya.
 Shortly before Right's encounter, Chowdary backs for his protection.
 At last, two cease the baddies.